VibeCoder01/takeaway/README.md

 - Allergen and diet filters are per-browser and stored in `localStorage`.
 - Duplicate person names are blocked per room.
 - The server logs key user actions with timestamps in the console.
+- Menu data is loaded from `menu.json`, so serve the UI over HTTP.

 ## Filtering
 - Open “Allergen key” and toggle allergens to exclude matching items.